monowai/flockdata.org/README.md

 To report a bug or issue, please register and open a new [issue](https://monowai.atlassian.net/) in our Jira issue tracking system.

 ### Licensing
+fd-client provides an Apache licensed interface to the GPL licensed backend of FlockData.
 We want everyone to get the most out of FD.
 We use GPL to ensure that changes to FD code, the stuff that runs behind the API, can be made shared with everyone.
 FlockData is an open source project.
 We support a Community edition under the GPLv3 license.
 The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by [contacting](http://flockdata.com/).
 Talk to us about clustering as there can be external costs involved with the underlying stack.